Conspiracy to Supply Class B Drugs

 Penalties for conspiracy to supply class B drugs

-The maximum possible sentence for conspiracy to supply class B drugs is 14 years imprisonment or an unlimited fine.
-However, the sentence will depend on various factors, including:
+The exact sentence you could receive for conspiracy to supply Class B drugs will depend on various factors, including:

 - The value and quantity of the drugs involved in the offence